LocalGovIMS/localgov-ims/README.md

 # Introduction
-This solution contains the core applications for running the Income Management System (IMS):
+This repository contains a solution comprising the core applications for the Income Management System (IMS):

 1. PaymentPortal (MVC)
 2. Admin (MVC)
-3. Api (WebApi)
+3. Api (Web API)

+The projects target the .NET Framework version 4.8.1.
+The implementation stores data in a SQL database.

 ## Payment Portal
 A UI allowing a customer to pay for items via a payment basket.